DMachuqueiro/Concurrent-and-Distributed-Snake-Game/README.md

 # Concurrent and Distributed Snake Game

 The **Concurrent and Distributed Snake Game** is a project that reimagines the classic Snake game by integrating principles of concurrent and distributed programming.
-This implementation uses threads for controlling the movements of the snakes and thread pools for managing dynamic obstacles, demonstrating advanced Java programming concepts.
+This implementation uses threads for controlling the movements of snakes, thread pools for managing dynamic obstacles, and synchronization mechanisms like **Locks** and **synchronized blocks** to ensure safe and efficient multi-threaded operations.
 Additionally, a "Human Snake" mode allows users to play and interact with the game.

 ## Features

 - **Concurrent Programming**:
-  - Snakes are managed as independent threads, enabling smooth and parallel movement.
+  - **Threads**: Each snake is managed as an independent thread.
-  - Obstacles are generated and updated using thread pools for efficient resource management.
+  - **Thread Pools**: Efficient management of dynamic obstacles using thread pools.
+  - **Synchronization**: Ensures thread safety using `Locks` and `synchronized` blocks for critical sections.
 - **Distributed Architecture**:
-  - The game supports a distributed setup with remote connections.
-  - Players can interact with remote boards via client-server communication.
+  - Supports distributed gameplay via remote connections using RMI (Remote Method Invocation).
 - **Interactive Gameplay**:
-  - "Human Snake" mode allows the user to control the snake manually.
+  - "Human Snake" mode for user-controlled gameplay.
-  - Dynamic obstacles add complexity and challenge to the game.
+  - Dynamic obstacles that increase the game's difficulty.
 - **Graphical Interface**:
-  - A clean and interactive GUI built with Java Swing.
+  - A responsive and intuitive GUI built with Java Swing.

 ## Technologies Used

-- **Java Threads**: For handling snake movements.
+- **Java Threads**: Handles concurrent snake movements.
+- **Locks and Synchronized Blocks**: Ensures thread-safe operations on shared resources.
-- **Thread Pools**: For obstacle management.
+- **Thread Pools**: Manages obstacle generation and updates efficiently.
-- **RMI (Remote Method Invocation)**: For distributed board control in remote gameplay.
+- **RMI (Remote Method Invocation)**: Enables distributed gameplay.
-- **Java Swing**: For building the graphical user interface.
+- **Java Swing**: Provides a graphical interface for an enhanced user experience.

 ## Requirements